 Studying / Reading

-The habit of regularly reading the Bible, God's Word, is another way in which we practice loving and knowing God, for the Bible doesn't "contain" God's Word -- instead, the Bible IS God's Word.
+The habit of regularly reading the Bible, as well as other devotional books, is another way in which we practice loving and knowing God.
 This is done through personal Bible reading, through the intentional family devotions, in small groups, and through even larger gatherings.
 In our reading, meditating upon, and our study of Scripture, the living Word of God becomes alive and active in our own living.
 The words of Jesus, the teachings of the prophets and apostles, and the stories of God’s people reveal God’s heart and hope for the world and for each one of us.
 The Holy Spirit inspires us through Scripture to see ourselves as we are, and also as God would have us become.
 Through our reading of the Bible, we come to better understand how God works in the world, for the world, and through people like us.

 When the prophet Micah told the people of his day and time how to practice faith, he told them to do justice and to love mercy (Micah 6:8).
 When Jesus was asked about ultimate matters, part of his response was “to love your neighbor as yourself.”
+Practicing justice and doing acts of mercy and service put our own flesh upon God’s love.
 Caring for others in Jesus’ name in active, tangible ways incarnates Christ’s presence and heart to others, it helps those we serve in places where they truly hurt and have need, and it is a witness to those who are watching from the sidelines about the real integrity and heart of Jesus’ followers.
-Jesus didn’t address just the spiritual needs of the people he met.
+Jesus didn’t only address the spiritual needs of the people he met.
 His was a very real, hands-on ministry that addressed human needs for health, wholeness, and inclusion.
 Let this be our goal and practice to also serve as Jesus served.